hellerve/blog/wip/Sign_Extending_Numbers.md

 Bitfields are a great way of controlling just how many bits a particular value should take up.
 Of course they’re useless if you want to save space that’s less than the size of an `int`—or are they?
-Enter sign extension
+Enter sign extension:

 ```
 #define extend(O,I,N) {\